Want to know keep up-to-date on what's happening in Victoria? Subscribe to our daily newsletter:

 We've been covering the old-growth blockades for months.
 Here's everything we've reported to date

-For nearly a year, forest activists have been camping out and blockading roads outside Port Renfrew in an attempt to stop planned logging in and around Fairy Creek, one of the largest unlogged sections of old-growth forest on Vancouver Island.
+For over a year, forest activists have been camping out and blockading roads outside Port Renfrew in an attempt to stop planned logging in and around Fairy Creek, one of the largest unlogged sections of old-growth forest on Vancouver Island.

 Capital Daily has sent reporters and photographers out to the blockades over the past nine months to capture all sides of the issue.
 Here is a full list of our multi-platform coverage so far.
 And if you want to see more of this work, consider becoming a member.